Skip to main content

 The Strategic Leadership MSc is a part-time, flexible, work-based programme.
 It's delivered using a blended learning model.

-You'll have monthly one-day study blocks on campus during teaching time.
-This will still allow you to study flexibly around your commitments.
+You'll have one-day study blocks on campus each month during teaching time.
+These support your online learning and will allow you to study flexibly around your commitments.

 The curriculum is dynamic and instantly applicable to your leadership practice.
 It combines: